Support services and communities to help you thrive at Queen's

 Queen's First-Year Off-Campus Community supports first-year students living off campus.

 The Social Issues Commission (SIC) seeks to facilitate dialogue, education, and engagement on all matters related to equity, identity, and anti-oppression.
 The SIC strives to foster a safer space for students, to connect students with resources, and to engage with and promote social justice and human rights issues on campus.
-Services they provide include:

 The AMS Food Bank is a confidential and non-judgemental food service to members of the Queen's Community.
 It aims to provide clients with food services in the most comfortable environment possible.